CO2 Removal from Syngas

 • Minimal utility usage: cooling water, instrument air, instrument power, N2 (for purging)

-• Long membrane life: the CO2 membrane is made from very robust materials, and is expected to have a lifetime of 4 to 5 years or more.
+• Long membrane life: CO2 membrane is made from very robust materials

 • Feed pressure: up to 800 psi